core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    * The ID Context parameter contains the Gid of the group, which is used to retrieve the Security Context for processing messages intended to the endpoints of the group (see {{mess-processing}}).
 The choice of the Gid is application specific.
 An example of specific formatting of the Gid is given in {{gid-ex}}.
 The application needs to specify how to handle possible collisions between Gids, see {{ssec-gid-collision}}.

    * A new parameter Counter Signature Algorithm is included.
 Its value identifies the digital signature algorithm used to compute a counter signature on the COSE object (see Section 4.5 of {{RFC8152}}) which provides source authentication within the group.
 Its value is immutable once the Common Context is established.
-The used Counter Signature Algorithm MUST be selected among the signing ones defined in COSE Algorithms Registry (see section 16.4 of {{RFC8152}}).
+The used Counter Signature Algorithm MUST be selected among the signing ones defined in the COSE Algorithms Registry (see section 16.4 of {{RFC8152}}).
 The EdDSA signature algorithm ed25519 {{RFC8032}} is mandatory to implement.
 If Elliptic Curve Digital Signature Algorithm (ECDSA) is used, it is RECOMMENDED that implementations implement "deterministic ECDSA" as specified in {{RFC6979}}.

    * A new parameter Counter Signature Parameters is included.
 This parameter identifies the parameters associated to the digital signature algorithm specified in the Counter Signature Algorithm.
 This parameter MAY be empty and is immutable once the Common Context is established.
 The exact structure of this parameter depends on the value of Counter Signature Algorithm, and is defined in the Counter Signature Parameters Registry (see {{iana-cons-cs-params}}), where each entry indicates a specified structure of the Counter Signature Parameters.